 The SCSU Division of Student Affairs recognizes the unique difficulties for many students who are also parents with young children.
 To help students who are struggling financially during the semester due to child care/babysitting expenses for their child(ren) under 12 years old while they are taking classes, the SCSU Office of Student Affairs sponsors a Child Care Partial Reimbursement Program that offers a limited number of partial reimbursements to students who meet all of the eligibility requirements.
 Priority is based on financial need.
 For more information, please contact the website of the Division of Student Affairs.

 The University offers a wide variety of meal plans to fit different schedules and lifestyles for both commuter and residential students.
 All residential students are required to have a meal plan.
 The various meal plans include 12, 15, or unlimited meals per week.
 With these plans, students have ample choice and opportunity to dine at as many as five separate locations on campus.
 The SCSU Hoot Loot Card is required to access these student meal plans.
 SCSU dining services are provided in Connecticut Hall, Michael J. Adanti Student Center, Engleman Hall, North Campus, and Buley Library.

 The Owls Perch at Buley Library features "Proudly we serve Starbucks" establishment.
-In addition, the Bagel Wagon in Engleman Hall, Davis Market, and the C-Store at North Campus feature grab and go sandwiches, as well as snacks, drinks, and sundries.
+In addition, the Bagel Wagon in Engleman Hall, and the C-Store at North Campus feature grab and go sandwiches, as well as snacks, drinks, and sundries.

 Commuter Block Meal Plans are also offered, as well as the option to purchase food using the Food Loot portion of the Hoot Loot card.
 Meal plans can be used in any of the food service venues on campus.
 All University dining services accept cash, Hoot Loot, Food Loot, credit, and debit cards.